This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I like to let them get nice and root bound in the cups before transplanting them into larger pots.

-Sometimes, we plant the peppers right into the ground in the greenhouse.
+Sometimes, we transplant the peppers right into the ground in the greenhouse.
 This depends on the outside temperatures as our Greenhouse is unheated.

 These peppers have been transplanted from the cups into 2 gallon pots.
 Lots of room there to grow nice and big!
 Every plant is labelled with the variety.

 I stick little pieces of biodegradable styrofoam peanuts in the drainage holes.
-Excess water can still get out, but I find it does save on water.
+Excess water can still get out, but I find a lot less dirt washes out with the draining water.

 I like to have a few pepper plants on the porch, because the foliage is so beautiful when they’re nice and healthy.
-These pots are smaller than 2 gallon pots, but still lots of room for them to grow.
+These pots are smaller than 2 gallon pots, but there is room for 2 peppers to grow.

-Since peppers crave sun and heat, be sure to put them outside in those conditions.
+Peppers crave sun and heat, so be sure to put them outside in those conditions.
 If you’ve got a concrete retaining wall, walkway or patio, put a few pots of peppers on the concrete.

 They will love and appreciate the extra heat being soaked up by the sun hitting the concrete.